AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/getting-started-manager.md

 # Getting started for Managers

-Getting started as a Manager in Learning Manager.

 The getting started page aids you to traverse through the key features of the application.

 As soon as you log in as a Manager, you can view the pop-up window with a list of videos.